kubernetes/community/contributors/design-proposals/sig-cli/get-describe-apiserver-extensions.md

 - Populate the open-api extension value for resource types.

+This is done by hardcoding the extension for types compiled into the api server.
+As such this is only a solution for types implemented using federated apiservers.

 ### Kubectl

+Overview:

 - In `kubectl get` use the `x-kubernetes-kubectl-get-columns` value when printing an object iff 1) it is defined and 2) the output type